jpsim/talks/wrapping_objc_swift/wrapping_objc_swift.md

 # Exposing Just the Right Interfaces

-## Making sure Objective-C is still importable
+## Making sure Objective-C is still import-able

 1. Module Map needs to be preserved
 2. Must be a dynamic framework